Volunteer

 First, set up your HelpCounter account

 We are using the HelpCounter system again this year to track volunteer hours.
+Detailed instructions can be found here.

 If you have an account set up from last year, you are all set.
 These accounts have been rolled over to the new school year and you can begin recording hours.